-We certainly don’t blame them for the bad weather (something that’s out of their control), but we sure wish more growers would understand that there are things they can and should do to help their garden or farm ecosystems better endure extreme weather conditions.
+We certainly don’t blame them for the bad weather (something that’s totally out of their control).
+However, we sure wish more growers would understand that there are things they could do to help their garden or farm ecosystems better endure extreme weather conditions.

 So, we wanted to share three permaculture lessons that have really been hammered home for us this summer:

 Lesson 1: Healthier Soil = Healthier Plants

 Think of your soil as a car’s gas tank.
 A gas tank needs fuel in order for the car (your plants) to turn on and run.
 Industrial agriculture or even conventional gardening techniques (constant seasonal tillage, sun-exposed soil, mono-cropping, applications of synthetic pesticides & fertilizers, etc) leaves your soil’s “fuel tank” on empty and requires constant fill-ups/inputs.

 There are two basic ways to fuel your soil food web:

 Use natural, locally-sourced fertilizers such as wood chip mulches, leaves, compost, compost tea, manure, etc combined with living “green manures” (cover crops).
 The billions of organisms in a functioning soil food web convert these “fertilizers” to heathy soil over a long period of time and other symbiont microbes help feed them to your plants in exchange for carbohydrates.

 b.
 Synthetic soil fertility.